xXleowXx/gitlab-charts/doc/backup-restore/index.md

 The command depends on the cloud service provider:

-- For AWS S3, the credentials are stored on the task runner pod in `~/.s3cfg`.
+- For AWS S3, the credentials are stored on the toolbox pod in `~/.s3cfg`.
 Run:

   ```shell
   s3cmd ls